-The employee has to be eligible, which depends on criteria including their length of service and hours worked per week.
-You can find out more in our guide to sick pay for full-time and part-time employees .
+The employee has to be eligible for paid time off, which depends on criteria including their length of service and hours worked per week.
+They’re still eligible even if they don’t work full-time – you can find out more in our guide to sick pay for full-time and part-time employees.

 There's only so much you can do, but the most important thing is to let your sick employee know that you care for their welfare and will support them as much as you can.

-This might involve researching their condition if you don't know much about it, or just letting them know you'll be there if they need anything.
+You might end up researching their condition first if you don't know much about it, or just letting them know you'll be there if they need anything.

 For long-term illnesses that require regular treatment, you'll have to be patient and empathetic if they require time off to visit the hospital or physio.

-Occupational health checks are important for someone who's condition is affected by their environment.
+Occupational health checks are important for team members who's condition is affected by their environment.
 If they've got musculoskeletal problems (like a bad back), providing ergonomic chairs and desks will be super important for their comfort and ongoing health when they come back to work.

 Regular communication is really important, whether the illness is short-term or long-term.

-Supporting employees who are off sick for mental health reasons
+Employees frequently off sick for mental health issues

 When it comes to mental health, you'll have to take a tailored approach to each situation.

 Mental health is affected by working conditions and life circumstances.
-To the extent you're able to, you should try to support your employees and develop a company culture that champions wellbeing, open communication, honesty and integrity.
+To the best of your ability, you should try to support your employees and develop a company culture that champions wellbeing, open communication, honesty and integrity.
 You should take all incidences of bullying, harassment or incivility seriously before they become problems that affect your staff wellbeing (and also because it's the morally right thing to do).